 Inequality is indeed increasing almost everywhere in the postindustrial capitalist world.
 But despite what many on the left think, this is not the result of politics, nor is politics likely to reverse it, for the problem is more deeply rooted and intractable than generally recognized.
 Inequality is an inevitable product of capitalist activity, and expanding equality of opportunity only increases it -- because some individuals and communities are simply better able than others to exploit the opportunities for development and advancement that capitalism affords.
 Despite what many on the right think, however, this is a problem for everybody, not just those who are doing poorly or those who are ideologically committed to egalitarianism -- because if left unaddressed, rising inequality and economic insecurity can erode social order and generate a populist backlash against the capitalist system at large.

 Over the last few centuries, the spread of capitalism has generated a phenomenal leap in human progress, leading to both previously unimaginable increases in material living standards and the unprecedented cultivation of all kinds of human potential.
-Capitalism's intrinsic dynamism, however, produces insecurity along with benefits, and so
+Capitalism's intrinsic dynamism, however, produces insecurity along with benefits, and so its advance has always met resistance.
+Much of the political and institutional history of capitalist societies, in fact, has been the record of attempts to ease or cushion that insecurity,

 - Full website and iPad access